rchain-community/rholang-syntax-highlighting/README.md

 directory called "~/.vim/syntax" to define the syntax, and a different "rholang.vim" in "~/.vim/ftdetect" to inform Vim that highlighting for ".rho" files exists.

-Thus, to install this support (I can't bring myself to call this a "plugin", copy the files found in these directories into the respective directories in your "~/.vim" directory, and you should be good to go!
+Thus, to install this support (I can't bring myself to call this a "plugin"), copy the files found in these directories into the respective directories in your "~/.vim" directory, and you should be good to go!